Information accurate as of 28.07.22

 What is WCAG 2.2?

-The second update of the Web Content Accessibility Guidelines (WCAG) is now expected to be published in December this year, after being pushed back from November 2020.
+The second update of the Web Content Accessibility Guidelines (WCAG) is now expected to be published in September 2022, after being pushed back from November 2020.
 WCAG 2.2 is the latest version of the guidelines since 2018 and aims to provide additional support on mobile devices for people with cognitive and learning disabilities, users with low vision, and users with disabilities.

 The new guidelines introduce nine new success criteria – four at Level A, four at Level AA and one at Level AAA.
 Additionally, it moves a single (existing) success criterion from Level AA down to Level A.